kielabokkie/laravel-apise/README.md

 ### Get request

-Now to do a GET request you can simply do the following:
+Now to execute a `GET` request you can simply do the following:

 ```php
 public function yourGetRequest()